Top-down Yoke Crochet Sweaters Explained

 That’s really it for circular yokes.
 The rest of the construction is worked in the same way as the raglan yoke.

-Here’s another version of the Any Yarn Will Do Sweater, this one made with chunky yarn, which uses a circular yoke.
+Here’s another version of the Any Yarn Will Do Sweater pictured earlier in the yoke overview.
+This one made with chunky yarn using a simple circular yoke.

 Circular yokes are also a great way to make ponchos.
 In fact, my first poncho pattern, the Falling pines poncho was made with a round yoke, ironically, before I really knew that it was a yoke I was creating – I just knew it had to keep getting bigger!